opnfv/functest/docs/testing/user/configguide/index.rst

 =============
 The OPNFV deployment is out of the scope of this document but it can be found in http://docs.opnfv.org.
-The OPNFV platform is considered as the System Under Test (SUT) in this document.
+The OPNFV platform is considered as the SUT in this document.

 Several prerequisites are needed for Functest: